PINION: Physics-informed neural network for accelerating radiative transfer simulations for cosmic reionization: Mass-averaged analysis

 To ameliorate this problem, we provide the network with the ionizing front propagation as an additional input.
 This approach was inspired by \citep{doi:10.1073/pnas.1821458116}, which used a neural network to predict cosmological structure formation starting from the Zel’dovich Approximation \citep{zel1970gravitational} and in our case this input should give a crude approximation of the photoionization rate.
 We can calculate the mean free path of ionizing photons at a given redshift $\lambda_{\nu_\mathrm{HI}}(z)$ using the approximated form of equation (23) in \citep{choudhury_analytical_2009}:

 This equation is the empirical fit from simulations valid for redshifts $z>3$.
-While the source model in \cite{choudhury_analytical_2009} does not exactly correspond to our simulation, it provides a good starting point for the network.
+While the source model in \citep{choudhury_analytical_2009} does not exactly correspond to our simulation, it provides a good starting point for the network.
 We can then approximate the size of the ionized bubbles using $\lambda_{\nu_\mathrm{HI}}(z)$, and use the smoothed sources mass field to infer the photoionization rate.
-The algorithm is the following: \begin{enumerate} \item Calculate $\lambda_{\nu_\mathrm{HI}}(z)$ for a given redshift $z$. \item Construct a spherical kernel of size $\lambda_{\nu_\mathrm{HI}}(z)$ by converting $\lambda_{\nu_\mathrm{HI}}(z)$ from \si{\mega\parsec} to number of pixels given a resolution of \SI{2.381}{\mega\parsec} per pixel, setting every pixel to 0 when further than distance $\lambda_{\nu_\mathrm{HI}}(z)$ to the centre and scale the other pixel value between 0 and 1, where 1 is the centre pixel and 0 the borders. \item Finally, convolve cube of mass of sources with the spherical kernel. \end{enumerate} This algorithm creates a smoothed source distribution field that behaves approximately like the photoionization rate, which we call the {\it propagating mask}.
+The algorithm is the following: \begin{enumerate} \item Calculate $\lambda_{\nu_\mathrm{HI}}(z)$ for a given redshift $z$. \item Construct a spherical kernel of size $\lambda_{\nu_\mathrm{HI}}(z)$ by converting $\lambda_{\nu_\mathrm{HI}}(z)$ from \si{\mega\parsec} to number of pixels given a resolution of \SI{2.381}{\mega\parsec} per pixel, setting every pixel to 0 when further than distance $\lambda_{\nu_\mathrm{HI}}(z)$ to the centre and scale the other pixel value between 0 and 1, where 1 is the centre pixel and 0 the borders. \item Finally, convolve cube of mass of sources with the spherical kernel. \end{enumerate} This algorithm creates a smoothed source distribution field that behaves approximately like the photoionization rate.
 Knowing that $\lambda_{\nu_\mathrm{HI}}(z)$ increases with redshift, the ionization front expand as well.

-\autoref{fig:irate_ps} shows the dimensionless power spectrum for the dimensionless quantity $\hat{x} = x / \bar{x} - 1$, where $x$ correspond to the photoionization rate field and the propagating mask respectively.
-This quantity compares the scale dependence of structures caused by difference in the two fields and any divergence can be fixed by adjusting a scaling factor.
-This figure shows that the dimensionless power spectrum is well reproduced for redshifts around $z\approx7.5$.
-However, for earlier redshifts ($z \gtrsim 8.5$) the propagating mask over-predicts large-scale structure $k<10^{-1}\,\mathrm{Mpc}^{-1}$, while it is in relative good agreement with the small scale.
-For later redshifts ($z \lesssim 7$), the propagating mask shows to under-predict the small scale structures, while over-predicts the large-scale structures.

-The purpose of this propagating mask is to provide an additional input to the network, and outside this machine learning context, the propagating mask should not be interpreted as an estimate of the photoionization rate.
+The purpose of this smoothed field is to provide an additional input to the network, and outside this machine learning context, it should not be interpreted as an estimate of the photoionization rate.